Need to Sweeten the Deal? Here’s How Seller Concessions Work in Real Estate

 For example, let’s say the buyer wants to purchase a home for $300,000.
 They’re making a 20% down payment of $60,000, and they’ll owe $10,000 in closing costs.
 That means they’ll need to pay $70,000 in cash upfront to purchase the home.

 The seller still walks away with $300,000, but the buyer pays $8,000 less in cash upfront, as this sum is now included in their mortgage.
-But it’s important to note that this strategy will only work if the appraisal will support the higher value and the borrower can qualify for the higher loan amount.
+However, it’s important to note that this strategy will only work if the appraisal supports the higher value and the borrower can qualify for the higher loan amount.

 Header Image Source: (Cheryl Savan / Shutterstock)